Gaza war protests in Australia: October 2023

-November
+November 2023

 On 8 November, activists laid themselves down on the Port of Melbourne to block cargo headed for Israel.

 On 10 November, a fast food restaurant in Caulfield was burned down in a suspicious fire, after the owner Hash Tayeh was photographed leading a pro-Palestine rally in Melbourne.
 Following the burning of the restaurant, about 200 pro-Palestinian demonstrators affiliated with the Free Palestine Melbourne group staged a protest march in Caulfield, which led to the evacuation of a nearby synagogue.
 The pro-Palestine march triggered a counter-demonstration by about 200 pro-Israel supporters from the local Jewish community.
 Police kept the two groups apart but made no arrests.

 On 12 November, thousands attended pro-Palestinian rallies calling for an immediate ceasefire in several Australian state capitals including Sydney, Melbourne, and Brisbane.
 In addition, pro-Israel rallies were held in Sydney and Melbourne calling for the release of Hamas-held hostages and to oppose anti-semitism.
 On 16 November, a petition with the signatures of 40,000 medical professionals demanding a ceasefire was presented to parliament.
 On 21 November, 23 anti-war activists were arrested at Sydney's Port Botany for blocking its major roads.

 On 23 November, hundreds of school-age children in Melbourne and Adelaide walked out of classes in a school strike to "free, free Palestine".
 On 26 November, Senator Lidia Thorpe spoke at a rally in support of Palestine, stating Aboriginal Australians were sympathetic to the struggles of Palestinians.
 Teachers in Victoria were warned against participating in any pro-Palestine related protests.
 Protesters held a die-in outside the offices of The Age.

 A group of several dozen pro-Palestinian protesters in Melbourne prevented a delegation of families of victims of the 7 October attacks from entering their hotel.
 In response, the delegation sought assistance at the local police station.

-December
+December 2023

 On 21 December, protesters on kayaks blocked an Israel-linked cargo ship from entering the Port of Melbourne.

 In late December 2023, cabin crew on a Qantas flight between Melbourne and Hobart donned Palestinian flag badges; which went against the airline's policy of wearing unapproved badges on their uniforms.
 Dvir Abramovich, the chairman of the Anti-Defamation Commission, criticised the cabin crew's conduct as intimidating, harassment and a violation of "every rule of air travel".
 An online petition calling for the dismissal of the cabin crew attracted 2,000 signatures.
 In response to media coverage, Qantas reiterated its policy against employees wearing unapproved badges on their uniforms.

-2024
+Protests in 2024

 January – March

 Protesters blocked an Israeli cargo ship from entering the Port of Melbourne on 22 January 2024.

 On 2 February, protesters in Melbourne blocked the entrance to the factory that produces parts for Israel's F-35 military jets.